Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Introduction

 \section{Introduction}

 Flow Matching~\cite{lipman2022fm, liu2022rf} has recently emerged as a powerful framework for generative modeling, demonstrating strong performance across many domains.
-In particular, Text-to-Image (T2I) systems show that \textit{conditional} flow matching\footnotemark can generate high-fidelity images with strong prompt adherence~\cite{esser2024sd3, flux2024}, suggesting that it is a promising alternative to diffusion-based models for conditional image generation.
+In particular, text-to-image (T2I) systems show that \textit{conditional} flow matching\footnotemark can generate high-fidelity images with strong prompt adherence~\cite{esser2024sd3, flux2024, mao2026wan, qin2025lumina}, suggesting that it is a promising alternative to diffusion-based models for conditional image generation.

-At its core, flow matching learns a continuous-time velocity field that transports samples from a \textit{source} distribution to a {target} distribution.
-Unlike diffusion models, which rely on stochastic noise injection~\cite{ho2020ddpm, song2020ddim}, or denoising score matching~\cite{song2020score, song2019ncsn}, flow matching directly models deterministic dynamics.
-More importantly, it imposes no restriction on the choice of the source distribution.
-In principle, this flexibility makes flow matching particularly appealing for conditional generation with rich conditioning signals.
+At its core, flow matching learns a continuous-time velocity field that transports samples from a \textit{source} distribution to a \textit{target} distribution.
+Unlike diffusion models, which rely on stochastic noise injection~\cite{ho2020ddpm, song2020ddim} or denoising score matching~\cite{song2020score, song2019ncsn}, flow matching directly models deterministic dynamics.
+More importantly, it places no restriction on the source distribution.
+This flexibility is especially appealing for conditional generation, since the conditioning signal can be used not only to modulate the velocity network, but also to define a condition-dependent source distribution.

-Despite this conceptual advantage, most existing flow matching methods still adopt a standard Gaussian—which carries no information about the data distribution— as the source distribution.
-This design choice is largely inherited from diffusion models and motivated by simplicity rather than by the structure of the conditional generation problem itself.
-Some recent works~\cite{issachar2025designing,lee2025there} have questioned whether standard Gaussian noise is an appropriate starting point for transporting mass toward highly structured and multimodal data distributions.
-Prior efforts in this direction typically pursue either improved couplings within a Gaussian source—often via optimal transport—or alternative source distributions learned from data.
+Despite this conceptual advantage, most existing flow matching methods still adopt a standard Gaussian source, which carries no information about the target distribution.
+This choice is largely inherited from diffusion models and motivated by simplicity rather than by the structure of the conditional generation problem.
+Recent work has begun to revisit this default from two complementary directions.
+One line improves the coupling between a Gaussian source and the data, often through optimal transport~\cite{tong2023otcfm, ot-multisample, cheng2025c2ot}; another modifies the source itself by constructing or learning a condition-dependent source~\cite{issachar2025designing, chen2025carflow, liu2025crossflow, he2025flowtok}.

-However, extending these approaches to conditional settings such as text-to-image generation introduces additional challenges.
-Optimal transport–based methods typically require solving matching problems within each minibatch~\cite{cheng2025c2ot, tong2023otcfm}.
-This batch-level optimization becomes a significant computational bottleneck in text-to-image models, where training involves large-scale datasets and high-dimensional signals.
-Other lines of work investigate source-guided or learned source distributions and report promising results, but these methods are largely limited to unconditional or discrete class-conditional settings~\cite{issachar2025designing, lee2025there}.
-As a result, their applicability to text-to-image generation with complex conditioning signals remains unclear.